 This was my very first honest-to-goodness classic Connecticut fall town fair as a married individual.
-(My ex-girlfriend, whom I think the world of, dragged me to a couple fairs back in the day… And I never understood why.)
+(My ex-girlfriend dragged me to a couple fairs back in the day… And I never understood why.)
 If you don’t live in town and you don’t have kids, I don’t get it.
 Unless, of course, you’re ME and you heard there was a museum within the fair.

 Now imagine you’re me and you go to the Berlin Fair and find out there are TWO museums there!
 Oh my.
 I LOVE town fairs!

 I know enough to know they are all the same, so there’s no point going into the details of the Berlin Fair.
 I did eat a giant turkey leg and Hoang and I very much enjoyed the vegetable contests.
-But looking at their website, I see such fun things as a “chubbiest baby contest.”
+But there was also a chubbiest baby contest, which is fun.

 But again, there are TWO museums here.
 Woo hoo.